mbowman27x/ScalaProjects/pokedex/README.txt

-    A Pokedex that can display 800+ different pokemon and cool statistics The ability to create your own custom pokemon and add it to the pokedex The ability to update or delete existing pokemon in the pokedex A LOAD option for importing new pokemon datasets into the pokedex
+    A Pokedex that can display 800+ different pokemon and cool statistics The ability to create your own custom pokemon and add it to the pokedex The ability to update or delete existing pokemon in the pokedex

     Future Improvements:
         Create more queries that implement aggregations of the data